 Board of Management

-Campus’ members with an Specific Mission
+Campus’ members with a specific mission

 A graduate of ESCP-Europe, Marie-Laure worked successively for 20 years in financial, marketing and editorial management positions within the Bayard group.
 In 2015, she co-founded an association that has been working since then to promote equal opportunities in the preparation of entrance exams to post-baccalaureate schools in France (business schools, Sciences Po).